keithalewis/papers/capm/capmc.md

 # Capital Asset Pricing Model Revisited

-The Capital Asset Pricing Model is a prescriptive theory of portfolio investment.
-It is based on the notion that higher expected returns must be tempered by the risk involved.
+The Capital Asset Pricing Model is a prescriptive theory of portfolio investment based on the notion that higher expected returns must be tempered by the risk involved.
 It uses portfolio variance as a measure of risk to specify a utility function.
 If the utility is a linear combination of these two factors then all optimal portfolios lie in a two dimensional space.
 The classical theory uses the _risk-free_ and _market_ portfolio as a basis.
-Denoting the _realized return_ of a portfolio $\xi$ by $R(\xi)$, an immediate consequence is the formula
+Denoting the _realized return_ of a portfolio $\xi$ by $R(\xi)$, the classical CAPM formula is
 $$
 	E[R(\xi)] - R(\zeta) = \beta(E[R(\nu)] - R(\zeta))
 $$